Medicare Enrolled

 What this data tells you about Dr. Al-Suleiman

-Dr. Osama Al-Suleiman is an interventional cardiology in Clermont, FL, with 20 years in practice.
+Dr. Osama Al-Suleiman is an interventional cardiology specialist in Clermont, FL, with 20 years of NPI registration.
 Based on federal Medicare data, Dr. Al-Suleiman performed 5,729 Medicare services across 3,766 unique beneficiaries.

 Between the years covered by Open Payments, Dr. Al-Suleiman received a total of $4,759 from 29 pharmaceutical and/or device companies across 233 individual payments.
 These payments are legal, publicly disclosed under the federal Sunshine Act, and common in interventional cardiology.
 Most payments are for meals and travel — low-value interactions common across virtually all practicing physicians.
 Patients may wish to discuss these relationships with their provider.